Wenzhou: Birthplace of China's private economy

 In the early days of economic reforms, local Wenzhounese took the lead in China in developing a commodity economy, household industries and specialized markets.
 Many thousands of people and families were engaged in household manufacturing to develop individual and private economy (private enterprise).
 Until now, Wenzhou has a total of 240,000 individually owned commercial and industrial units and 130,000 private enterprises of which 180 are group companies, four among China's top 500 enterprises and 36 among national 500 top private enterprises.
 There are 27 national production bases such as "China's Shoes Capital" and "China's Capital of Electrical Equipment", China's 40 famous trademarks and China's famous-brand products and 67 national inspection-exempt products in the city.
 The development of private economy in Wenzhou has created the "Wenzhou Economic Model", which inspires the modernization drive in China.

-The city of Wenzhou is a world leader in lighter manufacturing with over 500 such companies in the city.
-The plastic weaving cluster in Wenzhou comprised 1600 enterprises in 2001, employing 42,000 people with an annual output value of 20 billion Yuan.
+The city of Wenzhou has over 500 light manufacturing concerns in the city, the plastic weaving cluster in Wenzhou comprised 1600 enterprises in 2001, employing 42,000 people with an annual output value of 20 billion Yuan.
 The Local cluster comprised 400 manufacturers in 2001 with a total output of 5 billion Yuan, representing 65 percent of the domestic market share.
 The cluster is the first in China in terms of market share and sold it products to 60 countries.

-There are many areas in which people of Wenzhou opened the first example of private economy in post-1949 China.
-For instance, Juneyao Airlines started in July 1991, which is the first private airline company in China.
-Jinwen Rail Way is also the first rail way company which is built with private capital.

 Industrial zones

-Wenzhou Economic & Technological Development Zone
+Wenzhou Economic and Technological Development Zone

-Wenzhou Economic & Technological Development Zone was established and approved by State Council in 1992.
+This zone was established and approved by state council in 1992.
 The main traffic system around the zone include No.104 National Highway, Ningbo-Wenzhou Expressway and Wenzhou Bridge.
 It is located near to Wenzhou International Airport and Wenzhou Port.
 Industries encouraged in the zone include electrical equipment, electronic information, chemical medicine, building materials, and textiles.

 Wenzhou Oujiang River Estuary Industrial Zone

-Located in the east of the city proper, it has an overall planned area of 3.3 million [??] square kilometers, with industrial focuses mainly on logistics, cultural and tourism industry, smart manufacturing, information technology, as well as electronics and petrochemical industry near the coastal area of Dongtou.
+This zone is in the east of the city proper, with industrial focuses mainly on logistics, cultural and tourism industry, smart manufacturing, information technology, as well as electronics and petrochemical industry near the coastal area of Dongtou.
 The traffic system around the zone include the Oujiang Beikou Bridge.